grommet/grommet-icons/CONTRIBUTING.md

 Contributing editor icons.

-The icons were design on UpWork by a freelancer with the express stipulation that the icons will be released to the public domain under grommet-icons, link to UpWork contract and payment completion: https://www.upwork.com/ab/applicants/924373534500941824/job-details
+The icons were design on UpWork by a freelancer with the express stipulation that the icons will be released to the public domain under grommet-icons, link to UpWork contract and payment completion: https://www.upwork.com/ab/applicants/924373534500941824/job-details.
+All rights are released to grommet-icons and the entities behind it.

 The icons svg files are required to be cleaned of all extra tags and props gerenared by AI or similar tools.